Africa’s democratic 'laggards' must listen to calls for change: Liberia’s Johnson Sirleaf

 She is only the fifth person to win 10-year-old Ibrahim Prize for Achievement in African Leadership, founded by Sudanese telecoms tycoon Mo Ibrahim, which has several times not been awarded for lack of a suitable candidate.

+The prize is $5 million paid out over 10 years, with another $200,000 annually throughout the winner’s lifetime.

-The former World Bank and United Nations official said this was unsurprising because many African nations do not meet the Foundation’s high standards.
+Johnson Sirleaf, a former World Bank and United Nations official, said this was unsurprising because many African nations do not meet the Foundation’s high standards.

-“Democracy is now moving at a fast pace but it hasn’t got everybody yet,” Johnson Sirleaf said in an interview.
+“Democracy is now moving at a fast pace but it hasn’t got everybody yet,” she said in an interview.

 “And even in stated democracies there is not enough ... democracy in the sense of full competition, full support for those that have been marginalized from the political scene.”